-In addition, the College can make available to the complainant and respondent a range of supportive measures at any point in the process.
+In addition, the College can make available to the complainant and respondent a range of accommodations and protective measures at any point in the process.
 They include: ongoing institutional no-contact orders, security escorts, modifications to academic requirements or class schedules, changes in working situations, and more.